-Knowing your marketing strategy, sales trajectory, and what your customers want will enable you to position yourself to better provide value.
+Knowing your B2B eCommerce marketing strategies, sales trajectory, and what your customers want will enable you to position yourself to better provide value.
 By sharing data between eCommerce, CRM, ERP, WHM, procurement, accounting, and other systems, you’ll get the ultimate visibility into operations.
 Conversely, being in the dark about these crucial processes will only hurt your ability to promote customer-centricity within your organization.

 Invest in technology